Tarang1210/Introduction-to-JAVA/README.md

 # Introduction-to-JAVA
-Learn the basics of programming and Java fundamentals
+Learn the basics of programming and Java fundamentals.